-Questions or concerns about student conduct or discipline should be directed to the Dean of Students.
+Questions or concerns about student conduct or discipline should be directed to the Dean of Students for the respective grade levels.

 General questions regarding the school may be directed to the Office Manager or school office.

 All inquiries regarding Athenaeum, the after-school program, should be directed to the Great Hearts Office of Co-Curricular Programs, which can be reached at GreatHeartsAZ.org or (602) 396-7574.